Edgar-Donk/frothy-brew/docs/scale/comparison_scales.rst

    :delim: ;

 .. warning:: Not all ttk Scale widgets react as expected or in the same way
-    when querying or setting using Style.
+    when querying or setting when using Style.

 |